Winter leagues are now under way, with curling opportunities available for those who are new to the sport as well as experienced curlers.

 1st Timers League for New Curlers

 The name says it all.
 This is the perfect league for those who are new to curling and want to get a taste of league play without committing to a full season.
 Experienced curlers are on hand to offer instruction and help with etiquette.
 Players don’t need a team for this league, they can register individually.
-This league is on Mondays and is broken into two four-week sessions this fall.
-Your $100 fee includes annual club membership, instruction and league play.
-You can also sub in applicable leagues.
+This league is at 5:30 p.m. on Mondays and is broken into two sessions.
+The cost is $50 per session or $100. which includes club membership plus one session and open curling.

-Open Leagues are on Wednesdays and Fridays.
+Three Open Leagues will be available this winter, including a new one at 5:30 p.m. on Sundays.
+The other two start at 5:30 p.m. on Wednesdays and Fridays.
 Sign up as a four-person team, which can be all men, all women or any combination.
 The leagues attract some competitive teams but are mostly recreational in nature.
 Most curlers are there to have fun and develop their skills.

-The ladies take over the club on Thursday nights.
+The ladies take over the club on Thursday nights, starting at 5:30 p.m.
 Register as four-woman teams.
 Play can be competitive but most teams are there for fun.

 The Men’s League is the largest and most competitive league.
 It’s guys-only night, and they register as four-man teams.
 Play starts at 5:30 p.m.

 For those who want to give curling an occasional try, the club has Open Curling most Saturdays from 2-4 p.m.
 There’s also Open Curling on Saturdays for members and guests only, from noon-2 p.m. and 6-9 p.m.